Black hole thermodynamical entropy: Discussion and conclusion

 \section{Discussion and conclusion}

 We can address now the area law.
-It has been verified for those anomalous $d$-dimensional systems that essentially yield $\ln W(N) \propto L^{d-1} \propto N^{(d-1)/d}$, which implies that $W(N)$ is of the type indicated in (\ref{stretched}).
-Therefore, $S_\delta =S_{1,\delta}$ for $\delta = d/(d-1)$ is extensive, thus satisfying thermodynamics.
-Consistently, this new black-hole entropy is \emph{extensive for arbitrary distributions of probabilities}, and, for equal probabilities, it can be connected with the well-known Bekenstein-Hawking entropy $S_{BH}$ through
+It has been verified for those anomalous $d$-dimensional systems that essentially yield $\ln W(L) \propto L^{d-1}$ ($d>1$), which implies that $W(L)$ is of the type indicated in (\ref{stretched}), more precisely that